-As per the payment profile, Cyprus has already received an amount of €157 mn on 9th of September 2021, being a 13% prepayment of the total grants and loan amounts.
-The remaining amounts are expected to be disbursed in the period 2022-2026 subject to the fulfilment of the milestones and targets agreed within the framework of Cyprus RRP.
+As per the payment profile, Cyprus has already received an amount of €157 mn on 9th of September 2021, being a 13% prepayment of the total grants and loan amounts as well as an amount of €85 mn in 2nd of December 2022.
+The payment in 2022 was the result of the achievement by Cyprus of the 14 milestones related to reforms and investments in the electricity markets, financial sector and public administration as well as in the areas of energy efficiency, circular economy, anticorruption and transparency, digital skills and budget audit and control.
+The remaining amounts are expected to be disbursed in the period 2023-2026 subject to the fulfilment of the milestones and targets agreed within the framework of Cyprus RRP.
 More details are presented in Table 2c in the Appendix.

-C. Liability management transactions and Debt redemptions in 2021
+C. Liability management transactions and Debt redemptions in 2022

-One of the main strategic objectives of the MTDS 2021-2023 was the minimisation of marketable debt borrowing cost.
-In 2021 and given the successful longer-term EMTN issuances in the previous years which extended the bond yield curve at a very satisfactory level, the main attention was given to the reduction of the weighted average cost of public debt.
-Through the bond issuance in 2021, the PDMO achieved to reduce further the weighted average cost of public debt at more sustainable levels, enhance the liquidity buffer and improve the investor base in terms of geography, type and size.
+One of the main strategic objectives of the MTDS 2022-2024 was the minimisation of marketable debt borrowing cost.
+In 2022 the main attention was given to the reduction of the weighted average cost of public debt without affecting significantly the successful extension of the bond yield curve, achieved through longer-term EMTN issuances in the previous years.
+Through the bond issuance early in 2022, the PDMO achieved to retain the weighted average cost of public debt at more sustainable levels, enhance the liquidity buffer and improve the investor base in terms of geography, type and size.

-Given the continuation of the uncertainty surrounding the development of the Covid-19 pandemic, the main attention by the PDMO was given to the enhancement of the cash buffer in order to cope with any changes regarding the financing requirements and the cash flow projections.
-Despite the fact that the AFP was revised in April 2021 by increasing the maximum borrowing amount between EUR 300 mn and EUR 380 mn, the final borrowing was lower due to the reduction of the uncertainty and better than expected macroeconomic conditions.
-Therefore, a significant part of the increased financing needs was covered through the utilisation of the cash buffer.
+Given the continuation of the uncertainty surrounding the development of the Covid-19 pandemic, as well as the uncertainty raised from the war in Ukraine, the main attention by the PDMO was given to the retainment of the cash buffer in order to cope with any changes regarding the financing requirements and the cash flow projections.
+However, Cyprus' diversified economy has proven resilient to external shocks, including the crisis in Ukraine and the economic consequences due to the Russian sanctions.
+As a result, the AFP 2022 was revised two times within the year.
+In May 2022 the maximum borrowing amount reduced by EUR 360 mn whilst in October 2022 the maximum borrowing amount reduced by another EUR 504 mn.
+Therefore, a significant part of the financing needs was covered through the utilisation of the cash buffer.

-The details of debt redemptions in the domestic/foreign market and loan amortisations by creditor in 2021 are shown in the Appendix.
+The details of debt redemptions in the domestic/foreign market and loan amortisations by creditor in 2022 are shown in the Appendix.

-Table 4 below illustrates all long-term debt redemptions and early prepayment transactions in 2021.
-The scheduled long-term redemptions of the year, excluding early repayments, amounted to EUR 907 mn and are mainly related to domestic bonds.
+Table 4 below illustrates all long-term debt redemptions and early prepayment transactions in 2022.
+The scheduled long-term redemptions of the year, excluding early repayments of the order of EUR 5.8 mn, amounted to EUR 1915 mn and are mainly related to an EMTN and two domestic bonds.

-With regards to short term debt and taking into consideration the repayment of the 52-week TB of the order of EUR 1250 mn in April 2021, an amount which was rolled over throughout the year, reached EUR 300 mn as outstanding debt up to the year end of 2021.
+With regards to short term debt, an amount which was rolled over throughout the year, reached EUR 137 mn as outstanding debt up to the year end of 2022.

-Table 4: Long term debt redemptions and early debt repayments in nominal terms in 2021
+Table 4: Long term debt redemptions and early debt repayments in nominal terms in 2022

 EUR mn %

+1 EMTN 1000 52.0

-1 Domestic Bonds 689 73
+2 Domestic Bonds 663 34.5

-2 Loans 91 10
+3 Loans 97 5.1

-3 Retail securities of which: early repayments (EUR 38.1 mn) 165 17
+4 Retail securities of which: early repayments (EUR 5.8 mn) 161 8.4

-Total 945 100
+Total 1921 100